openattic/openattic/documentation/developer_docs/dev_e2e.rst

   });

-You can also specify the size as a string as the third argument.
+You can also specify the size as a string as third argument, otherwise the volume will always be initiated with 100MB by default.

 Depending on which volume type you need, you can set the parameter to: